 Youth in State Custody

-Adolescents institutionalized in foster care and juvenile justice facilities are overwhelmingly members of the communities most affected by, and at risk for, HIV/AIDS—low-income youth, African-American and Latino youth, lesbian, gay, bisexual, or transgender youth, and survivors of violence and other abuse.
-For many of these youth, the path to state custody may have included a period of living on the streets and engaging in substance abuse and sex in exchange for money or drugs.
-It is critical that youth in state custody are provided comprehensive, LGBTQ-inclusive sexual health care, including the information and education necessary to make healthful decisions, and an environment that is respectful and responsive to the health needs of youth of all sexual orientations and gender identities.
-The Resource Bank includes resources that address issues such as access to health care, HIV prevention, youth rights, and rights and needs specific to LGBTQ youth.
+Young people institutionalized in foster care and juvenile justice facilities are overwhelmingly members of the communities most affected by, and at risk for, HIV: low-income youth, youth of color, LGBTQ youth, and survivors of violence and other abuse.
+For many of these young people, the path to state custody may have included a period of living on the streets, substance abuse, or exchanging sex for money or drugs.
+It is critical that youth in state custody are provided comprehensive, LGBTQ-inclusive sexual health care, including the information and resources necessary to make healthful decisions, and an environment that is respectful and responsive to the health needs of youth, regardless of sexual orientation, gender identity, or gender expression.